Cassin01/cmp-gitcommit/README.md

 ### Features that cmp-gitcommit provides but cmp-conventionalcommits

-- fixed source unregistered bug
+- no source unregistered bug
 - no npm dependencies

 ### Features that cmp-conventionalcommits provides but cmp-gitcommit